radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 ![Message When Control Panel Associated with a Node is Not Running](Media/Image3.31.jpg)

-Figure 24: Message When Control Panel Associated with a Node is Not Running

 For each node, the Overview section displays the status of:

 -	Current CPU usage